chef-boneyard/chef-vault/README.md

     ChefVault::Item.load("secrets", "dbpassword")

-This has logic to allow for development and testing of recipes, see __Attributes__ below.
+This has logic in place to fall back to using data bags if the desired item isn't encrypted.
+If the vault item fails to load because of missing vault metadata (a `vaultname_keys` data bag), then `chef_vault_item` will attempt to load the specified item as a regular Data Bag Item with `Chef::DataBagItem.load`.
+This is intended to be used only for testing, and not as a fall back to avoid issues loading encrypted items.

 ## Attributes

 * `node['chef-vault']['version']` - Specify a version of the
   chef-vault gem if required.
 Default is `nil`, so the latest version will be installed.

-The following attribute is special and not specifically related to this cookbook, but is used in the helper.

-* `node['dev_mode']` - If this is true, `chef_vault_item` will attempt
-  to load the specified item as a regular Data Bag Item with `Chef::DataBagItem.load`.
-This is intended to be used only for testing, and not as a fall back to avoid issues loading encrypted items.

 ## Resources